bluzbrothers/StayHealthy.MonitorMe-Kata2024/C4/C1-context.md

 # Context view (C1)
 C1 in the C4 model, known as the Context view, offers a bird's-eye perspective of the system, illustrating its external interactions and dependencies.
-It depicts the system as a single entity surrounded by external actors, systems, and environments with which it interacts.
+It depicts the system as a single entity surrounded by external actors, systems [ADR-013](/ADR/ADR-013-mobile-app-out-of-scope.md) [ADR-014](/ADR/ADR-014-separation-nurse-station.md), and environments with which it interacts.
 This view helps stakeholders understand the system's place within its broader ecosystem and the key interactions it has with its surroundings.

 <img src="images/c1.png">